khulnasoft/congo/README.md

 ## Goal #3: Make congourrent code easier to read

-Doing congourrency correctly is difficult.
+Doing concurrency correctly is difficult.
 Doing it in a way that doesn't obfuscate what the code is actually doing is more difficult.
 The `congo` package attempts to make common operations easier by abstracting as much boilerplate complexity as possible.